What is HGH?

 Studies performed to analyze the effect of GABA on anxiety, fatigue, and stress which can result in decreased problem-solving skills show GABA to be calming and relaxing, showing results within hours of consumption.

-However, it is important to note that all these studies were performed on a small sample size and further studies need to be performed for a conclusive statement to be published.
+However, it is important to note that all these studies were performed on a small sample and further studies need to be performed for a conclusive statement to be published.

 How does GABA affect HGH levels?